cxrpool/duuzu-search-tool/README.md

+duuzu sort tool by cxrpool (a cxrtool perhaps???
+No.)

+Easily sort through the duuzu bpm and key database
 All you need is python 3 (any version) to run this (tkinter comes with python)

 - By default the tool enables key/bpm search, where you type in a key formatted like Amaj or Amin and a bpm to search for songs in that key and close to that bpm.